afriestad/blarg/docs/index.md

 Most of the puzzles so far have resulted in emblem codes.
 There is also one emblem code that is unique to owners of the CE.

 #### (CE Owners Only) The postcard
 There is a code printed on the postcard which is _single use_ and unique for each postcard.
-It can be redeemed on [bungie.net/redeem](https://bungie.net/redeem)
+It can be redeemed on [bungie.net/redeem](https://bungie.net/redeem).
+See [The Postcard](#the-postcard) for how to find the code.

 #### (Everyone) The Tube/Rod Puzzle
 There are tubes/rods several places.
 Page 14.
 Page 27.
 Page 14 contains the code for the puzzle: match rods of the same length on page 27 and write the corresponding letters from top to bottom.
 The sequence of rods of length 9 is a code for an emblem: XXX-XXX-XXX (Redeem at [bungie.net/redeem](https://bungie.net/redeem))